alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 "allow", "disable", "prefer", "require", "verify-ca", "verify-full".
 * (6) The name of a file containing SSL certificate authority (CA) certificate(s).
 If the file exists, the server's certificate will be verified to be signed by one of these authorities.
-* (7) If `False`, check whether values of parameters owner, conn_limit, encoding, db, template, tablespace, session_role are potentially dangerous.
-It makes sense to use `False` only when SQL injections via the parameters are possible.
+* (7) If `false`, check whether values of parameters owner, conn_limit, encoding, db, template, tablespace, session_role are potentially dangerous.
+It makes sense to use `false` only when SQL injections via the parameters are possible.

 #### Schema management.